 The Connecticut College Equestrian Team offers horseback riding to students at an affordable rate and a chance to be part of a low stress and fun team environment.
 We ride out of Mystic Valley Hunt Club with our coach Richard Luckhardt and we compete against a group of colleges and universities across Connecticut in the Intercollegiate Horse Show Association throughout the academic year.
 The college owns and has access to some of the nicest horses in the region thanks to our partnership with Mystic Valley which is less than 15 minutes from campus.
 Every member will participate in lessons with 2-3 other students either once of twice a week depending on their preference and we welcome all levels of experience to both ride and show with us.

 Connecticut College Club Hockey competes as a Division II member of the American Collegiate Hockey Association (ACHA) against a wide range of schools throughout the northeast.
-The team practices twice a week and plays a sixteen-game schedule.
+The team practices twice a week and plays a twenty game schedule.
 They skate out of the College's Dayton Arena, known by its avid fans as "The Camel Dome."

 Connecticut College Men's Rugby Football Club (CCRFC) is arguably the most diverse club on campus.
 We pride ourselves on attracting players from all skill levels, backgrounds, and academic pursuits.
 Most importantly we strive to embody and uphold rugby's core values of teamwork, respect, enjoyment, discipline, and sportsmanship.
 We are a Division III team competing in the New England Rugby Football Union (NERFU).
 We play Union Rules Rugby with our main season taking place in the Fall semester and friendly matches occurring in the Spring.
 Practices take place three times a week down on Dawley Field (below the turf field alongside the river) and matches take place on Saturdays.
 We would love to share our passion for this international olympic sport with you so please reach out if you have any interest!